What a Private Investigator Cannot Do

 - August 10, 2011

 Editor’s note: This article is a general description of things that private investigators typically cannot do, and is not intended as a substitute for professional legal advice.
-As laws vary from state to state, please check with your local law enforcement before conducting an investigation.
+Please keep in mind that laws can vary from state to state.

 With so many myths associated with private investigators and inaccurate representations in film and television, there are a lot of misconceptions about what these professionals can legally do.

 Some investigators must go through intense licensing processes, working under other licensed individuals, logging hours, and taking an exam.
 Other states require investigators to register.
 As private citizens who are licensed in some states and unregulated in others, the access to information and tools an investigator has varies from state to state.